 The National Museum for Speed Skating and Hall of Fame has finally found a home at the Olympic Oval in Kearns, Utah.
-US Speedskating partnered with local civic groups in 2018 to build a modern workout center for the National Team athletes, with space for therapy rooms, offices for coaches, a spacious area for weight-training, a huge modern kitchen/nutrition center, and meeting rooms, all with large windows with views of the mountains showing off the beauty of the area.
+US Speedskating partnered with local civic groups in 2018 to build a modern workout center they call The Element, with space for therapy rooms, offices for coaches and trainers, a spacious area for weight-training, a huge modern kitchen/nutrition center, and meeting rooms, all with large windows with views of the mountains, showing off the beauty of the area.

 HISTORY OF THE MUSEUM